mcittkmims/lfa_labs/regular-grammars/src/main/java/com/labs/lab1/raport.md

 ```

-- The method `generateString()` from the `Grammar` class, **generates a random string** starting from the `start` symbol by repeatedly replacing non-terminals with their corresponding production rules.
-- It uses `hasNonTerminals(result)` to check if the string still contains any **non-terminals**.
-- A `for` loop iterates through the `nonTerminals` list, and when a non-terminal is found in `result`, `replaceFirst()` is used to substitute it with a randomly chosen production rule using `random.nextInt()`.
-- The process continues until no non-terminals remain, at which point the final generated string is returned.
+The `generateString()` method from the `Grammar` class generates a **random string** starting from the `start` symbol by continuously replacing non-terminals with their corresponding production rules.
+It uses `hasNonTerminals(result)` to check if the string still contains any **non-terminals**.
+A `for` loop iterates through the `nonTerminals` list, and when a non-terminal is found in `result`, `replaceFirst()` is used to substitute it with a randomly chosen production rule, selected using `random.nextInt()`.
+This process repeats until no non-terminals remain, at which point the final generated string is returned.

 ```java
 public FiniteAutomaton toFiniteAutomaton() {